Milkshiift/GoofCord/README.md

 ### macOS 🍏

 * Install with prebuilt binaries from the [releases](https://github.com/Milkshiift/GoofCord/releases/latest) page.
-Choose the file ending with `mac-arm64.dmg` if your computer uses Apple Silicon processor.
+Choose the file ending with `mac-arm64.dmg` if your computer uses an Apple Silicon processor.
 [Mac computers with Apple Silicon](https://support.apple.com/en-us/HT211814)
-Choose the file that ends with `mac-x64.dmg` if your computer uses Intel processor.
+Otherwise, choose the file that ends with `mac-x64.dmg`

 See FAQ for ways to open GoofCord's settings.
 To explore plugins and themes, head over to the Vencord category in the Discord settings.